laravel-pay/website/docs/about.md

 ## Contributing

-If you'd like to add a custom driver to the list, please download our [skeleton repo](https://github.com/laravel-pay/payment-skeleton), and open a new Pull Request on our [channels repo](https://github.com/laravel-pay/channels).
+If you'd like to add a custom driver to the list, please download our [skeleton repo](https://github.com/laravel-pay/payment-skeleton), and open a new Pull Request on our [Providers repo](https://github.com/laravel-pay/channels).

 Contributions are **welcome** and will be fully **credited**.